nithita-e/Data-Analyst-Portfolio/README.md

    	**Description** : This project is to testing hypothesis about the mean number of goals scored in women and men soccer matches.
 Through this project, I import, clean, and manipulate data for explore and understand more about this dataset, I also performed Bootstrapping for estimating sampling distribution and tested hypothesis testing by calculated t-test and p-value.
 5. **OOP ATM** :
    	**Description** : Creating OOP (Object Oriented Programming), to create a ATM class, including to their attributes and methods.
 Through this project, I also used `if` statements within the method, to verify user identity.
+6. **Create Translate Function (En - Th)** :
+   	**Description** : When you're calling `translate_th()` function, it helps to translate all rows in the column and then creates new column named "th" in the existing DataFrame, which can help you to manipulate data more quickly.

 Even though I am full with passion to learned and improved on both of hards and soft skills for Data Analyst role, I'm sure that I still have some mistakes on these project.
 So, if you have any suggestions, a better solution, or a different perspective.
 Please let me know, I'm pleased to improve.